Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation

 and on the event $\mathcal T$, when $\gamma^-$ and $\gamma^+$ coalesce, any geodesic $\gamma$ from $\Lambda_{\ell}$ to $y+\Lambda_\ell$ will also coalesce : $\gamma^-\cap\gamma^+\subset \gamma$.

 We turn to show that $\gamma^-$ and $\gamma ^+$ coalesce with high probability.
-Let $\rho$ be as in Proposition \ref{prop:nobigjumps} and $\rho_2$ be as in Lemma \ref{lem:basic geometric control} (depending only on the limit shape).
+Fix $\rho$ such that Proposition~\ref{prop:nobigjumps} holds and $\rho_2$ such that Lemma~\ref{lem:basic geometric control} holds (depending only on $G$).
 Let $\delta>0$ depending on $\ep$.
 Set where $\alpha_\rho$ is the constant in Proposition~\ref{prop:attractive geodesics intro}.
-Let $(I_k)_{k=0}^{N-1}$ be intervals of the form $I_k = [a_k, a_{k+1}]$ where $a_k=-\ell +km$.
-We denote by $\gamma^-[a_0,a_N]$ the subpath of $\gamma^-$ between its starting point and the point $(a_N,f_{\gamma^-}(a_N))$.
+Let $(I_k)_{k=0}^{N-1}$ be intervals of the form $I_k := [a_k, a_{k+1}]$ where $a_k:=-\ell +km$.
 Let us prove that the geodesics $\gamma^-$ and $\gamma^+$ are $r$-close on most of the intervals $(I_k)_{k=0}^{N-1}$.
 We recall that the definition of $r$-closeness interval was defined before Proposition \ref{prop:attractive geodesics intro}.
 We first need to prove that with high probability $\gamma^+$ stays above $\gamma^-$.
 By translation invariance in law of the environment, it yields that

 If there exists $x$ such that $f_{\gamma^+}(x)\le f_{\gamma^-}(x)$, then one of the geodesic has to circle around the other: the event $\cE^-\cup\cE^+$ occurs where

 and

 By Proposition \ref{prop:limit}, we have